Allen-Mikhailov/2048AI/README.md

 # 2048AI
-This is a simple java program that will play the game 2048 by itself
+This is a simple java program that will play the game 2048 by itself.

-its a simple AI that looks for all possibilities and picks the best move based on it
+It's a simple AI that looks for all possibilities and picks the best move based on it.

 ### Running